Research Ethics Committee terms of reference

 -for business items – 30% rounded up to the next whole number of the total actual membership

 - Quorum for research ethics applications – 8 members of the whole number of the total actual membership, including at least one external member

-- Frequency of meetings - As required and normally five times a year
+- Frequency of meetings - As required normally 6 times a year

 |Chair||Professor Peter Ayton|

 |Chairs of Local Research Ethics Committees (ex officio)||Business||Professor Paul Palmer & Professor Daniel Beunza|